sergeyklay/branch/docs/getting-started.rst

 .. note::

-   This guide is not intended for production usage and meant for local development only.
+  Some parts of this guide aren't intended for production usage and meant for local development only.

 Prerequisites